Scottie Scheffler caps a 'hectic' weekend by rallying to a strong finish at the PGA Championship

 Sunday, with caddie Ted Scott back on the bag a day after Scott went home to attend his daughter’s high school graduation, Scheffler put together a charge fueled by seven birdies against one bogey that looked — inside the ropes anyway — an awful lot like business as usual.

 Except, it wasn’t.
-Scheffler admitted he nearly fell asleep while signing his scorecard and his thoughts immediately began racing toward the opportunity to get back to Texas and fatherhood.
+Scheffler admitted he nearly fell asleep while signing his scorecard and his thoughts immediately began racing toward the opportunity to get out of Kentucky and get back to Texas, family and fatherhood.

 He is scheduled to play at Colonial in Fort Worth next week.
-He intends on keeping that commitment, but only after having a chance to get back to Meredith and Bennett and put a little distance between himself and three “hectic” days he never saw coming.
+He intends on keeping that commitment, but only after having a chance to reunite with Meredith and Bennett and put a little distance between himself and three “hectic” days he never saw coming.

 “I’m just kind of just wondering what time bedtime is,” Scheffler said.
 “I’m trying to figure out how quickly I can get home from here and, yeah, that’s pretty much it.”